On stacky surfaces and noncommutative surfaces: The Centre

 \end{proof}

 \begin{remark} We can further compute the summands of the right-hand-side of~\eqref{equation:HKR in degree 0} as follows, if the stabilizer groups of \( \cX \) are assumed to be \'etale.

 \end{remark}

-\begin{example} Though the isomorphism~\eqref{equation:HKR in degree zero}, the algebra structure on the left hand side is transferred to the right hand side.
-Here we describe it explicitly in the case of classifying stacks.

-Let \( \bfk \) be a field and \( G \) be a finite group whose order is coprime to the characteristic of \( \bfk \).
-By abuse of notation, we let \( G \) denote the constant group scheme \( \Spec \left( \bfk ^{ G } \right) \) too.
-Let us consider the Hochschild cohomology of the classifying stack
+\begin{example} Through the isomorphism~\eqref{equation:HKR in degree zero} the algebra structure on the left hand side is transferred to the right hand side.
+Here we describe it explicitly for the classifying stack \( \cX = B G \), where we let \( \bfk \) be a field and \( G \) a finite group whose order is coprime to the characteristic of \( \bfk \).
+By abuse of notation, we let \( G \) denote the constant group scheme \( \Spec \left( \bfk ^{ G } \right) \).
+The isomorphism of Hopf algebras